This useful guide will give you some fresh lesson ideas and approaches for teaching English to beginners.

-About 7 or 8 might be enough if they are words you want them to actively remember.
+About seven or eight new words might be enough, if they are words you want them to actively remember.
 Then find new ways to reinforce and repeat new vocabulary/phrases and structures through different activities.
 These might include choral repetition (repeating as a class) matching exercises, gapfills, miming, picture dictations (1 person says, the other draws) and writing dialogues.
 Just choose a variety of activities to reinforce the same vocabulary so repetition doesn’t get boring.

 1. Get them doing something functional